manojgudi/sci_auto_check/readme.md

 ####Why the name is so horrible?
-> What's in a name
+> What's in a name?

 ####What does it do?
 > Its in the name, checks thousands of scilab(.sc[i,e]) scripts and compares functions of script to list of functions which given scilab-version supports